-The independent Directors met separately at each of the six regularly scheduled meeting of the Board of Directors during FY2011 and at each meeting of the HR Committee and Audit Committee.
+The independent Directors met separately at each of the regularly scheduled quarterly meeting of the Board of Directors during FY2013 and at each meeting of the HR Committee and Audit Committee.
 At the Board meetings, the independent Directors' meetings are chaired by the non-executive Chairman; at Committee meetings, by the Chairman of that Committee.
-The Board has access to information independent of management through the external and internal auditors.
+The Board has access to information independent of management through the external and internal auditors, as well as independent compensation consultants and the possibility of independent legal counsel.
 The Board believes that sufficient processes are in place to enable it to function independently of management.